Joseph Cotten

 Joseph Cheshire Cotten Jr. (May 15, 1905 – February 6, 1994) was an American film, stage, radio and television actor.
-Cotten achieved prominence on Broadway, starring in the original stage productions of The Philadelphia Story and Sabrina Fair.
-He then gained worldwide fame in three Orson Welles films: Citizen Kane (1941), The Magnificent Ambersons (1942), and Journey into Fear (1943), for which Cotten was also credited with the screenplay.
+Cotten achieved prominence on Broadway, starring in the original stage productions of The Philadelphia Story (1939) and Sabrina Fair (1953).
+He gained worldwide fame for his collaborations with Orson Welles on films Citizen Kane (1941), The Magnificent Ambersons (1942), and Journey into Fear (1943).
+Cotten starred in the latter and was also credited with the screenplay.

-Cotten went on to become one of the leading Hollywood actors of the 1940s, appearing in films such as Shadow of a Doubt (1943), Gaslight (1944), Love Letters (1945), Duel in the Sun (1946), Portrait of Jennie (1948) for which he won the Volpi Cup for Best Actor, The Third Man (1949) and Niagara (1953).
+Cotten became one of the leading Hollywood actors of the 1940s, appearing in films such as Shadow of a Doubt (1943); Gaslight (1944); Love Letters (1945); Duel in the Sun (1946); The Farmer's Daughter (1947); Portrait of Jennie (1948), for which he won the Volpi Cup for Best Actor; The Third Man (1949), alongside Welles; and Niagara (1953).
 One of his final films was Michael Cimino's Heaven's Gate (1980).

-Multiple film critics and media outlets have cited him as one of the best actors never to have received an Academy Award nomination.
+Film critics and media outlets have cited him as one of the best actors never to have received an Academy Award nomination.

 Early life

-Joseph Cotten was born in 1905 in Petersburg, Virginia, the first of three boys born for Joseph Cheshire Cotten Sr., an assistant postmaster, and Sally Willson Cotten.
-He grew up in the Tidewater region and showed an aptitude for drama and a gift for storytelling.
+Joseph Cheshire Cotten Jr. was born on May 15, 1905, in Petersburg, Virginia, United States, the first of three sons born to Joseph Cheshire Cotten Sr., an assistant postmaster, and Sally Willson Cotten.
+He had two brothers, Whitworth W. "Whit" and Samuel W. Cotten.
+Both were engineers.
+Cotten grew up in the Tidewater region and showed an aptitude for drama and a gift for storytelling.

 In 1923, when Cotten was 18, his family arranged for him to receive private lessons at the Hickman School of Expression in Washington, D.C., and underwrote his expenses.
 Cotten served in the First Motion Picture Unit of the U.S. Army Air Forces during World War II.

-Career

 Cotten earned spending money playing professional football on Sundays, for $25 a quarter.
 After graduation, he earned enough money as a lifeguard at Wilcox Lake to pay back his family's loan, with interest.
 He moved to Miami in 1925 and worked as an advertising salesman for The Miami Herald at $35 a week.
 He started performing at the Miami Civic Theatre, and worked there for five years, also reviewing the shows for the Herald.

+Career

-Broadway
+1932–1939: Broadway and film debuts

 Cotten moved to New York and went to work for David Belasco as an assistant stage manager.
 He understudied Melvyn Douglas in Tonight or Never then took over Douglas' role for the Copley Theatre in Boston, where he worked on over 30 plays.
 Cotten struggled to find work in the depression so turned to modeling under the Walter Thornton Model Agency and acting in industrial films.
 He also performed on radio.
 Cotten made his Broadway debut in 1932 in Absent Friends which ran for 88 performances.
 He followed it with Jezebel (1933), staged by Katherine Cornell and Guthrie McClintic, which only had a short run.
 He was in Loose Moments which ran for 8 performances.